 Giant Krispie Treat.

-The Oreos in these snacks add a tasty, unexpected flavor.
+The Oreos in Rice Krispie Treats recipe, unexpected flavor.
 Any type would work great – I used the Heads or Tails variety just to mix it up a little, and it’s a nice surprise to bite into a pocket of that famous cookie cream.

 It took everything I had in me not to eat more than one of these while I was photographing them – they’re so buttery and gooey, and have the perfect Krispie Treat consistency!